 - This is not to be confused with “Italian” cream sodas, which are sodas usually flavored with a fruity syrup and topped with actual cream.
 That’s another story for another post, for sure.

 the case for making your own soda ~

 I’m not a big soda drinker, but every once in a while, a sweet, cold drink is a nice treat, especially on a hot summer day.
 If you’re not a fan of overly sweet soda pop, making your own is a great way to adjust the amount of sugar in your drink.
 I’ve also discovered that delicious homemade cream soda is a fantastic base for fancier desserts and even cocktails ~ think about the amazing ice cream floats you could make!

-If you’re a carbonation lover, consider going pro with a machine
+if you’re a carbonation lover, consider going pro with a soda machine

 I have a SodaStream sparkling water machine and it’s great for this kind of thing.
 I never have to be without super fizzy water for my homemade sodas.
 I also love this compact Swedish model, which looks so cool on the counter and would definitely inspire me to drink more water.

 more refreshing drinks to beat the heat ~

 - Limonana ~ Frozen Mint Lemonade

 - Blueberry Lemonade

 - Creamy Lemonade